 Movies have long been a popular medium of entertainment, with a genre for seemingly every interest.
 Moreover, motion pictures have served as a potent message system, contributing to the public’s collective vision of the Marine Corps.
 Movies can be a powerful tool for shaping public opinion about war and war-fighters.
 Indeed, some of our most popular mental images of war may be fictional products of the cinema.
 Marines have been featured frequently on the silver screen in films that reflect much about the cultural sentiments of the society and the times in which they were produced.

-The Museum's temporary exhibit, "Hollywood Leathernecks: Movie Posters Inspired by Marines," provides a glimpse into how Marines have been portrayed in American movies from the 1920s to today.
+The Museum's movie poster collection, "Hollywood Leathernecks: Movie Posters Inspired by Marines," provided a glimpse into how Marines have been portrayed in American movies from the 1920s to today.
 From 1918's "The Unbeliever" to "Guadalcanal Diary" to "Heartbreak Ridge" and "A Few Good Men," visitors will trace Hollywood's version of Marine Corps history through this colorful and fun show featuring more than 30 posters.
 The collection is currently off-display.

 General Lukeman's Top Hollywood Leathernecks Movie List

-After reviewing the over 30 films compiled from the Museum's Hollywood Leathernecks temporary exhibit, our President & CEO has selected his top 10 list for you.
+After reviewing the over 30 films compiled from the Museum's Hollywood Leathernecks movie poster collection, our President & CEO has selected his top 10 list for you.
 This was no easy task to narrow it down.
 In no particular order, below is the General's list of favorite movies and one television mini-series that was too good to leave out.
 Click on the movie posters below to find streaming options.